DeltaSpace: A Semantic-aligned Feature Space for Flexible Text-guided Image Editing: Experiments

 \subsubsection{Effectiveness of Relevance Matrix $R_s$}

 For further improving the disentanglement, we introduce relevance matrix $R_s$ to limit some irrelevant channels from changing.
-The fourth row in \cref{fig:ablation} shows that, with $R_s$, our method can successfully edit the desired attributes while preserving the text-irrelevant content unchanged.
-For example, for ``bangs'', the generated results have added bangs while accurately preserving the background and facial pose. \newtext{Additionally, we conduct experiments on the straightforward solution of our proposed method to validate the effectiveness of $R_s$ in \cref{fig:rs}.
-As shown in the second column of \cref{fig:rs}, the straightforward method suffers from the ``average face'' problem.
-When $R_s$ is introduced (third column), this issue is largely alleviated.
-This improvement stems from Rs's ability to constrain irrelevant values, which further verifies its effectiveness.}
+The fourth row in Fig.~\ref{fig:ablation} shows that, with $R_s$, our method can successfully edit the desired attributes while preserving the text-irrelevant content unchanged.
+For example, for ``bangs'', the generated results have added bangs while accurately preserving the background and facial pose.